Vojislav Šešelj: Prison

 Šešelj served the first eight months of his sentence in Sarajevo before getting transferred to prison in Zenica in January 1985, where he was placed in quarantine and isolated from other inmates for three weeks while medical checks and general psychological observation were conducted in order to come up with a rehabilitation plan and program during his prison stay.
 From the start he informed the prison officials of his refusal to do any labour, reasoning that "since jailed communists didn't have to do prison labour in the pre-World War II capitalist Yugoslavia, I too, as someone espousing anti-communist ideology, refuse to do labour in a communist prison".

 His conduct earned him multiple stays in solitary confinement that initially lasted two weeks but were later extended to a whole month.
 During his first solitary confinement stay he went on another hunger strike.
 A week into his strike, he was beaten by the guards in an effort to force him to stop, but he did not, lasting 16 days without food.
 In total, out of his fourteen months in Zenica, six and a half were spent in solitary confinement.
 He was released in March 1986 – two months early due to continuous pressure, protests and petitions by intellectuals throughout Yugoslavia and abroad, many of whom would later become his political opponents.
 Upon release from prison, Šešelj permanently moved to Belgrade.
 According to John Mueller, Šešelj "later seems to have become mentally unbalanced as the result of the torture and beatings he endured while in prison".

 Political career

 In 1989, Šešelj returned to the United States where Momčilo Đujić, a Chetnik leader from World War II living there in exile, bestowed on Šešelj the title Chetnik vojvoda (Vojvoda of the Chetniks), the first since World War II, to make a "unitary Serbian state where all Serbs would live, occupying all the Serb lands".
 In 1998, Đujić said that he regretted awarding the title to Šešelj on account of his involvement with Slobodan Milošević.
 Together with Vuk Drašković and Mirko Jović, Šešelj founded the anti-communist Chetnik party Serbian National Renewal (SNO) in late 1989.
+As a prominent intellectual in a society that idolised intellectuals, Šešelj was considered to be a potential leader from the late 1980s onward. Šešelj was the youngest person to have been awarded a PhD in Yugoslavia and his career as a successful author made him widely known.
 In the late 1980s, Šešelj made calls for 360,000 Albanians to be deported from Kosovo.